Transhumance

 Traditional or fixed transhumance has occurred throughout the inhabited world, particularly Europe and western Asia.
 It is often important to pastoralist societies, as the dairy products of transhumance flocks and herds (milk, butter, yogurt and cheese) may form much of the diet of such populations.
-In many languages there are words for the higher summer pastures, and frequently these words have been used as place names: e.g. hafod in Wales, shieling in Scotland, or alp in Germany, Austria and German-speaking regions of Switzerland.
+In many languages there are words for the higher summer pastures, and frequently these words have been used as place names: e.g. hafod in Wales, shieling in Scotland, or Alm or Alp in Germany, Austria and German-speaking regions of Switzerland and Italy.